Markdown Bullet Lists or UL Lists

 That's pretty much all I know about markdown lists, did I miss anything?

-Markdown Bullet Lists or UL Lists was first published on November 22, 2019.
+Complete Guide to Markdown Bullet Lists and Numbered Lists was first published on November 22, 2019.